 |Max simultaneous recordings||16||5|

-DISH’s Hopper can save up to 500 hours of HD content or 2,000 hours of SD content for a $12 monthly fee.
+Dish’s Hopper can save up to 500 hours of HD content or 2,000 hours of SD content for a $12 monthly fee.
 That’s more than double the storage of DirecTV’s Genie, which offers 200 hours of HD programming or 800 hours of SD programming for a $15 monthly fee.
-Further, the internal storage on DISH’s Hopper can be expanded with USB storage devices, which could push it well beyond its base 2TB drive, while DirecTV’s Genie remains at a static 1TB.
-If you aren’t recording dozens of shows, this might be a minor sticking point, but DISH easily carries the day there.
+Plus, the internal storage on Dish’s Hopper can be expanded with USB storage devices, which could push it well beyond its base 2TB drive, while DirecTV’s Genie remains at a static 1TB.
+If you aren’t recording dozens of shows, this might be a minor sticking point, but Dish easily carries the day there.